 Mandatory Quarantine in Queensland

-Having escaped the coronavirus pandemic in Colombia, we were now in the midst of the coronavirus pandemic in Australia.
+Having escaped the pandemic in Colombia, we were now in the midst of the pandemic in Australia.
 New rules apply meaning that all new arrivals must submit themselves to mandatory 14-day quarantine at home.

 The rules for the quarantine in Australia are quite strict.
 Basically the same as California, New York, or many other parts of the world like Cartagena, Jordan, and Italy/Spain, we can’t leave the house.
 We’re encouraged not to touch anything outside the house and to move through common areas quickly.